-As a member of the Government & Community Relations team at CAA South Central Ontario (CAA SCO), Michael serves as the subject matter expert on policies and programs relating to vulnerable road users and oversees CAA SCO’s cycling and pedestrian safety outreach efforts.
-More specifically, this includes raising awareness on how to prevent ‘dooring’ incidents and how cities can adapt to provide more space for those walking or cycling.
+As a member of the Government & Community Relations team at CAA South Central Ontario (CAA SCO), Michael serves as the subject matter expert on policies and programs relating to road safety and oversees CAA SCO’s traffic safety efforts.
+More specifically, this includes raising awareness cannabis-impaired driving, distracted driving, speeding, vulnerable road user safety, slow down move over, and much more.

 Prior to his role at CAA SCO, Michael served as Program Director to a provincial impaired driving charity and was responsible for operations, campaigns, as well as public and government outreach.

 Michael brings his dedication and passion for road safety to various projects and partnerships across the province.